How do I take a quiz?

 You can easily take a quiz by accessing the Quizzes page.
 Depending on how your instructor set up the quiz, questions may be shown all on one page or one at a time.
 If you are unable to finish a quiz you may be able to resume it at a later time.

 - Your instructor may be using an upgraded quiz tool called New Quizzes in your course.
 If the quiz you are taking displays differently, your instructor may be using New Quizzes.
-For help with taking a New Quizzes quiz, please see How do I take an assessment in New Quizzes?
+For help with taking a New Quizzes quiz, please see How do I take a quiz in New Quizzes?

 - Having multiple browser tabs or windows open while taking a quiz may cause issues when submitting answers or when completing a quiz.